AdaCore/training_material/courses/rust_essentials/010_rust_essentials/11-traits_and_generics_quizzes.rst

    }

 ---------------------------------------
-Quiz 2: Is there a compilation error
+Quiz 2: Is There a Compilation Error?
 ---------------------------------------

 .. code:: Rust